DOAJ/doaj/static_content/about/content/index.md

 DOAJ is a community-curated list of open access journals and aims to be the starting point for all information searches for quality, peer reviewed open access material.

-DOAJ is a co-author to the [Principles of Transparency and Best Practice in Scholarly Publishing](/apply/transparency) which provide the skeleton to the [DOAJ criteria](/apply/guide).
+DOAJ is a co-author to the [Principles of Transparency and Best Practice in Scholarly Publishing](/apply/transparency) which provide the basis of the [DOAJ criteria](/apply/guide) for inclusion.

 DOAJ is a membership organisation.
-A DOAJ Membership is a clear statement of intent and proves a commitment to quality, peer-reviewed open access.
+DOAJ Membership is a clear statement of intent and proves a commitment to quality, peer-reviewed open access.

 ## Our mission